bitfocus/companion-module-renewedvision-propresenter/HELP.md

 ------- | -----------
 Audio&nbsp;Start&nbsp;Cue | Start a specific audio cue in an audio-bin playlist.
 Uses the same numerical format to specify the path of the audio item (see Presentation Path explanation above)
 Audio&nbsp;Play/Pause | Pause (or resume playing) the currently playing (or paused) audio.
 Trigger Audio (Network Link) | Trigger any audio in the audio bin using audio Playlist Name, and _either_ the Index or Name of the audio file.
-If you specifiy both, Index will be used.
+If you specify both, Index will be used.
 (Requires Pro7.8+ with Network Link enabled)

 ## Clear/Logo